tendermint/tendermint/UPGRADING.md

 When upgrading to version 0.33.4 you will have to fetch the `third_party` directory along with the updated proto files.

-### Block Pruning
+### Block Retention

 ResponseCommit added a field for block retention.
 The application can provide information to Tendermint on how to prune blocks.
-If an application would like to not prune any blocks a `0` is recommended to be passed.
+If an application would like to not prune any blocks pass a `0` in this field.

 ```proto
 message ResponseCommit {